 Don’t try to sell to everyone.
 The more extensive the network, the larger the holes in it.
 Instead, clearly define who your target audience is and focus your marketing efforts on it.
 The narrower the niche, the easier it is for your potential buyer to identify themselves as the right recipient of your marketing message: “Oh!
 That is about me!”
 It will be much easier for you to sell your products.

 6. Two-step advertising

-The problem with most ads do not coincide with the customer’s need, over 90% of ads.
-Regular ads sells only to one or two percent of potential customers.
+The problem with most ads does not coincide with the customer’s need, over 90% of ads.
+Regular ads sell only to one or two percent of potential customers.
 Imagine you saw a dry cleaning ad in the newspaper.
 But your suit is clean.
 Do you remember the name and coordinates of this company?
 What are the chances that when your suit gets dirty, you will go to this particular dry-cleaner?

 Two-step advertising solves this problem.
 Instead of advertising dry cleaning services, promote the educational course “9 Practical Lessons on D&G Suit Care” and provide this information in exchange for the contacts of a potential client.
 Then you will be the only company that will be in touch with the client at a crucial moment when their suit requires cleaning.

 7. Forget about the design, until you have the text ready!